Food industry

 Location advantages for the food industry

-- Berlin's close economic relations with the ten new EU member states and its proximity to the 250 million consumers in Eastern Europe mean promising sales opportunities.
+- Strategic location: Close economic ties to new EU members and proximity to 250 million consumers in Eastern Europe.

-- A number of leading international tradeshows take place in Berlin, including the Grüne Woche, which is the world's largest consumer exhibition for agriculture and nutrition, and the Fruit Logistica, which is the leading industry get-together for the fresh fruit trade.
+- Leading international trade fairs: Grüne Woche, the world's largest consumer fair for agriculture and food, and Fruit Logistica, the leading industry gathering for the fresh fruit trade, take place in Berlin.